ai-2070/memex/API.md

 | ID exists, different content | true | true | true | New id minted, imported as separate entity |

 When `reIdOnDifference` is true, all internal references (`parents`, `Edge.from/to`, `intent_id`, `input/output_memory_ids`, `root_memory_ids`) are rewritten to the new ids.
 The original entity is not touched or linked.

+**Re-id timestamp preservation:** new ids are generated at +1ms from the original entity's timestamp (extracted from the uuidv7), not from `Date.now()`.
+This preserves the entity's position in time — decay scoring and recency sort are unaffected.
+If the +1ms id also collides, it increments by another 1ms until a free slot is found.